One teaspoon of healthy soil contains more microbes than there are humans on Earth

 Root colonization

-When roots get colonized by microbes, they form a protective layer called rhizosheats, which is what you can see on the picture.
+When roots are colonized by microbes, they develop a protective layer called rhizosheaths, which is what you can see on the picture.
+These layers help nourish the plant and shield it from pathogens.

 How can we add microbes to our roots?